Gone (Kanye West song): Composition and lyrics

 Musically, "Gone" is a hip hop track.
 The song is built around a looped sample of American singer Otis Redding's 1965 version of "It's Too Late", originally written and performed by Willis, which is used as the hook.
-"Gone" has a lush orchestral production, relying on string arrangements that have two chords and were done by Brion.
+"Gone" has a lush orchestral production, relying on string arrangements that were done by Brion.
 The arrangements were performed by an 18-piece orchestra, consisting of 10 violinists, four violists, and four cellists, whose instruments appear in small bursts.
 As well as the strings, the song features a drum beat.
 After starting with the Redding sample, it moves into a two-chord piano ostinato, followed by a simplistic funk beat.
 The string section changes to a detailed counterpoint when West raps, going along with the rise and fall of his voice.
 West's final verse is preceded by an instrumental passage, which consists of nearly a minute of stabs.
 The song features two verses from West, who performs first and is succeeded by guest verses from Cam'ron and Consequence, before delivering the 30-bar closing verse.

 In the lyrics of "Gone", West considers the idea of abandoning fame and relocating somewhere in a breadbasket area to find a simpler life.
 He details his escape fantasy, threatening to "move to Oklahoma and just live at my aunt's house".
 West also insults fellow rappers he deems as unworthy of his production expertise, assuring that what they "could get is a job from me".
 Cam'ron delivers onomatopoeic Dadaism, stating he does not need a roof.
 Consequence tells a story that involves his friend dying, a nest egg being stolen, drinking alcohol, and at least one life-changing mistake occurring.